Day 22: A sensible default

 create-react-app

-provide syntactic sugar for defaultProps
+provide syntactic sugar for defaultProps.

 class FetchPokemon extends React.Component {